Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Seattle has combined with its opponents to score more than 41.5 points in seven of 12 games this season.

-- Houston and its opponents have combined to score more than 41.5 points in four of 12 games this season.
+- Seattle and its opponents have combined to score more than 41.5 points in seven of 12 games this season.

-- The two teams combine to score 33.6 points per game, 7.9 less than the over/under in this contest.
+- The two teams combine to average 33.6 points per game, 7.9 less than the total in this contest.

-- This contest's total is 6.2 points lower than the 47.7 these two squads combine to give up per game in 2020.

-- The average total in Seahawks games this season is 48.0, 6.5 points more than Sunday's total of 41.5.
+- The 47.7 points per game these two squads have surrendered to opponents this season are 6.2 more than the 41.5 over/under in this contest.

 - The 45.1 PPG average total in Texans games this season is 3.6 points more than this game's over/under.